NolanSyKinsley/SteamIconGetter/README.md

 # SteamIconGetter
-I have a script that creats an openbox pipe menu and populates it with all your downloaded games but Steam under linux utterly fails in getting icons for most games as shown here:
+I have a script that creates an openbox pipe menu and populates it with all your downloaded games but Steam under linux utterly fails in getting icons for most games as shown here:

 ![alt tag](http://i.imgur.com/CjSmXEU.png)